+Indirect costs include labor and other overhead costs associated with operating our manufacturing capabilities and capacity.
 Our overhead, which includes the costs of procuring, inspecting and storing material, and facility and depreciation costs, is allocated to cost of product revenue based on the level of effort supporting production.
-During the three months ended March 31, 2011, we expensed approximately \$340,000 of manufacturing overhead associated with production capacity in excess of production requirements.
+In the event that we maintain production capacity in excess of production requirements, cost of product revenue may also include manufacturing overhead associated with the excess capacity.